nestjs/docs.nestjs.com/content/components.md

 ### Providers

-Basically, almost everything may be considered as a provider – service, repository, factory, helper, and so on.
-All of them can **inject** dependencies, meaning, they can create various relationships with each other.
-But in fact, a provider is nothing else than just a simple class annotated with an `@Injectable()` decorator.
+Providers are a fundamental concept in Nest.
+Many of the basic Nest classes may be treated as a provider – services, repositories, factories, helpers, and so on.
+The fundamental idea of a provider is that it can **inject** dependencies; this means objects can create various relationships with each other, and the function of "wiring up" instances of objects can largely be delegated to the Nest runtime system.
+A provider is simply a class annotated with an `@Injectable()` decorator.

 <figure><img src="/assets/Components_1.png" /></figure>

-In the previous chapter, we have built a simple `CatsController`.
-Controllers shall handle HTTP requests and delegate more complex tasks to the **providers**.
-The providers are plain JavaScript classes with an `@Injectable()` decorator on top of them.
+In the previous chapter, we built a simple `CatsController`.
+Controllers should handle HTTP requests and delegate more complex tasks to **providers**.
+Providers are plain JavaScript classes with an `@Injectable()` decorator preceding their class declaration.

-> info **Hint** Since Nest enables the possibility to design and organize the dependencies in a more OO-way, we strongly recommend following the **SOLID** principles.
+> info **Hint** Since Nest enables the possibility to design and organize dependencies in a more OO-way, we strongly recommend following the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.

 #### Services

-Let's start by creating a simple `CatsService` provider.
+Let's start by creating a simple `CatsService`.
+This service will be responsible for data storage and retrieval, and is designed to be used by the `CatsController`, so it's a good candidate to be defined as a provider.
+Thus, we decorate the class with `@Injectable()`.

 ```typescript
 @@filename(cats.service)